costajob/app-servers/README.md

 Clojure is a dynamic, general-purpose programming language, strongly inspired by Lisp, that runs on the JVM.
 Clojure is a compiled language, yet remains completely dynamic: every feature supported by Clojure is supported at runtime.

-### Java
-[Java](https://www.java.com/en/) 8 comes pre-installed on Xcode 7.31.
-I get two Sun certifications back in 2006 and realized the more i delved into Java the less i liked it.
-Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

 ### Rust
 [Rust](https://www.rust-lang.org/) language version 1.13.0 is installed by official OSX package.
 According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.